Trams in Moscow: Overview

 The two sub-networks had a combined total route length of 181 km, making the whole network the fourth largest in the world, after the networks in Melbourne, St. Petersburg and Berlin.

 The tram is historically the second type of urban passenger transport in Moscow, the successor of the Konka (horse-driven tram).
 However, the presence in Moscow by the beginning of the 20th century horse-railways hindered the development of tram lines.
 For the laying of tram lines, it was necessary first to free the roads from horse tracks.
 In 1901, the council purchased the first competition of the Belgian joint-stock company.
 When, in 1903, came a period of redemption horse-drawn railway the second Belgian joint stock company, the Duma is not solved, as, according to N. I. Astrov: "In Russia we have not experienced builders and engineers".
 In November 1905, immediately after the events of October elected a new mayor Nikolai Guchkov.
 Its launching coincided with the revolutionary actions of workers of Moscow in November–December 1905.
 As soon as the life in the town had returned to normal, Nikolai Ivanovich ordered to proceed with the laying of tram tracks.
-In February 1907, construction finally began on Myasnitska Street, Sretenka Street and Lubyanka Street, from the Passion of the monastery Dmitrovka and further on down, to the Sretenka and Myasnitskaya.
+In February 1907, construction finally began on Myasnitskaya Street, Sretenka Street and Lubyanka Street, from the Passion of the monastery Dmitrovka and further on down, to the Sretenka and Myasnitskaya.
 The first electric tram routes linked the outskirts of the Garden ring with the center of Moscow, and mainly repeated the routes of the konechnye.

 18 May 1910 the city council on the proposal of N. I. Guchkov made a decision about carrying out in 1912 in Moscow, the congress of tram companies.

 To the 1910 years the dense network of lines was observed in the western part of the centre with the formation of arcs on the Garden and Boulevard rings.
 In 1918 the total length of tram lines in the city amounted to 323 km In 1926 the length of track grew to 395 km in 1918, there were 475 cars, and in 1926 – 764.
 Average speed of trams increased from 7 km/h in 1918 to 12 km/h in 1926.